Convergence of the extended Kalman filter with small and state-dependent noise: Error estimation for the extended Kalman filter

 \section{Error estimation for the extended Kalman filter}

 When estimating a hidden signal, it is of relevance to know whether the scale of the error between the estimate and the true signal is large or not.
 This is why we are interested in conditions under which the extended Kalman filter for problem \eqref{FiltPb} provides a good approximation in the case of a strongly injective drift coefficient of the observation process.
-We show in the following theorem that the strongly injectivity combined with an initial guess of order $\sqrt{\eps}$ and a set of technical conditions ensure that the estimation error $\sig(t)-\condmean(t) $ is of order $\sqrt{\eps}$ at any future time point $t$. \begin{theo} Let $(M(t), \covm (t))_{t \geq 0}$ be an extended Kalman filter for problem \eqref{FiltPb} such that $M$ and $ \qcovm= \frac{1}{\eps }\covm$ satisfy \eqref{EKF1} and \eqref{EKF2} respectively, and in addition \begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item[(A1)] The variable $\qcovm^{-1/2}(0) (\sig(0)-M(0))$ is of order $\sqrt{\eps}$. \item [(A2)] The functions $\sigma$, $\coDifS$ and $\coDifO$ are bounded. \item[(A3)] The function $f$ and $h$ are $\mathcal{C}^1$ and almost linear with respect to the signal. \item [(A4)] The function $h$ is strongly injective with respect to the signal,\\ $a= \sigma \sigma^\top - \coDifS(I-\coDifO^\top(\coDifO\coDifO^\top)^{-1} \coDifO)\coDifS^\top$ and $(\coDifO\coDifO^\top)^{-1}$ are uniformly elliptic, \\ and the quotient between the largest and the smallest eigenvalues of $\qcovm (0)$ is bounded. \end{enumerate}
+We show in the following theorem that the strongly injectivity combined with an initial guess of order $\sqrt{\eps}$ and a set of technical conditions ensure that the estimation error $\sig(t)-\condmean(t) $ is of order $\sqrt{\eps}$ at any future time point $t$. \begin{theorem} Let $(M(t), \covm (t))_{t \geq 0}$ be an extended Kalman filter for problem \eqref{FiltPb} such that $M$ and $ \qcovm= \frac{1}{\eps }\covm$ satisfy \eqref{EKF1} and \eqref{EKF2} respectively, and in addition \begin{enumerate}[ wide, labelwidth=!, labelindent=0pt] \item The variable $\qcovm^{-1/2}(0) (\sig(0)-M(0))$ is of order $\sqrt{\eps}$. \item The functions $\sigma$, $\coDifS$ and $\coDifO$ are bounded. \item The function $f$ and $h$ are $\mathcal{C}^1$ and almost linear with respect to the signal. \item \end{enumerate}

 Then $\qcovm^{-1/2}(t) (\sig(t)-M(t))$ is of order $\sqrt{\eps}$.